269.983.0177 or 800.442.2803

 Join president, Loren B. Hamel, MD, and Nicki Britten from the Berrien County Health Department for the latest COVID-19 news.

-Spectrum Health Lakeland has revised its visitor guidelines effective Friday, April 9.
-Revised guidelines allow for one adult visitor from 11 a.m. to 7 p.m. for the duration of a patient’s stay.
+Spectrum Health Lakeland has revised its visitor guidelines effective Wednesday, June 2.
+Revised guidelines allow for two visitors from 9 a.m. to 7 p.m. for the duration of a patient’s stay.

 Spectrum Health has received reports from patients and Priority Health members that they are receiving calls from individuals pretending to be from Spectrum Health or Priority Health.